agiresearch/AIOS/CONTRIBUTE.md

 ```

 ### Installing pre-commit
-We strongly recommend installing pre-commit to ensure proper formatting during development
+We strongly recommend installing [pre-commit](https://pre-commit.com/) to ensure proper formatting during development

 ## 2. Developing and Testing
 ### Create a branch

-Create a new branch for your awesome changes.
+Create a new branch for developing your creative features

 ```shell
 git checkout -b your-feature